Our suggestion is to only offer odor removal with a full interior detail!

 If these areas are not thoroughly cleaned first, all other odor eliminator items are essentially going to act as a cover up.

-The interior might smell good after the odor removal treatment, but this pleasant scent will quickly vanish and the cigarette smoke smell will reappear.
+The interior might smell good after the odor removal treatment, but Greenway's pleasant scent will quickly vanish and the cigarette smoke smell will reappear.
 As the smell returns, you will then have an upset customer which will cost you more time and money to correct the problem.

 Proper steps in order to remove the odor